 How does chronic abdominal pain affect quality of life?

 This condition impacts quality of life, and has a major impact on the workforce/economy.
 In the U.S., people with chronic functional abdominal pain miss an average of 12 days of work each year, compared to 4 missed days by people without abdominal symptoms.
 The symptoms of CFAP often appear without a cause, and they also occur following traumatic life events, such as divorce, loss of a loved one, or a history of sexual abuse.

 What are the treatment strategies for chronic abdominal pain?

-● Celiac plexus block – The celiac plexus is a group of autonomic nerves of the abdomen.
+- Celiac plexus block – The celiac plexus is a group of autonomic nerves of the abdomen.
 These nerves mediate some visceral functions.
-A celiac plexus block involves instilling alcohol or phenol onto these nerves to stop nerve signal transmission.
+A celiac plexus block for abdominal pain involves instilling alcohol or phenol onto these nerves to stop nerve signal transmission.

-● Splanchnic nerve block – Used for abdominal pain caused by compression, irritation, or entrapment of nerve bundles within certain abdominal organs, the splanchnic nerve block involves use of an anesthetic onto this nerve bundle.
-The block is used for chronic abdominal pain, Chron’s disease, and chronic pancreatitis.
+- Splanchnic nerve block – Used for abdominal pain caused by compression, irritation, or entrapment of nerve bundles within certain abdominal organs, the splanchnic nerve block involves use of an anesthetic onto this nerve bundle.
+The block is used for chronic abdominal pain, Crohn’s disease, and chronic pancreatitis.

-● Hypogastric plexus block – The hypogastric plexus is a cluster of sympathetic nerves involved in the function of various pelvic organs (testes, penis, vagina, bladder, and uterus).
+- Hypogastric plexus block – The hypogastric plexus is a cluster of sympathetic nerves involved in the function of various pelvic organs (testes, penis, vagina, bladder, and uterus).
 This block is used to alleviate the pain of the lower abdomen region.
-An anesthetic and/or neurolytic agent is instilled onto these nerves to relieve pain.
+An anesthetic and/or neurolytic agent is instilled on to these nerves to relieve abdominal pain.